willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 4. Price Activity
 5. Taxation
 6. Social Services
-7. DayCare
+7. Day Care
 8. People's Control of the Economy

 ## 1\.
 Internal Education

-The National Interim Committee shall develop an educational program on the economy for all N.A.
-M. chapters.
+The National Interim Committee shall develop an educational program on the economy for all N.A.M. chapters.

 ## 2\.
 Strike Support